Daniel-mon-Goose/SteamFilesPatcher/README.md

 # SteamFilesPatcher v0.9

-A simple environment to create .exe patchers for Steam files using PyInstaller.
+A simple environment to create patchers and optional executables for Steam files using PyInstaller.

 An example of ***Killing Floor Cyrillic Patcher*** is provided.